OneKeyHQ/documents/docs/Extension/03-Best Practices/metamask-extension-provider.md

 You can edit the sample file `sample-extension/index.js` and then rebuild the file with `npm run buildSample`.

-## Using with a local Development copy of MetaMask
+## Using with a local Development copy of OneKey

-You'll need to edit the method `getMetaMaskId()` to return your local development MetaMask's id.
-You can get that from your MetaMask console with `chrome.runtime.id`.
+You'll need to edit the method `getMetaMaskId()` to return your local development OneKey's id.
+You can get that from your OneKey console with `chrome.runtime.id`.

 ## Current Limitations

-In order to identify when there is a problem (like MetaMask was not connected), some kind of proper error handling must be added to [metamask-inpage-provider](https://github.com/MetaMask/metamask-inpage-provider) that exposes the errors to the consumer of the provider.
+In order to identify when there is a problem (like OneKey was not connected), some kind of proper error handling must be added to [metamask-inpage-provider](https://github.com/OneKey/metamask-inpage-provider) that exposes the errors to the consumer of the provider.
 Maybe making it an event-emitter, so it can emit its errors, instead of just logging them.